BlakeACollins/OmniFood/README.md

 # OmniFood

-This is a Udemy project.
-I was provided with a mock-up of a meal deliery company and did my best to replicate it coding from scratch.
-Images were provided.
+I was provided with a mock-up of a meal deliery company and did my best to replicate it.
+Images and conent was provided.
 Practicing my HTML5, CSS3, and jQuery with a focus on moblie responsivness.